Glossary

 Oxidation: The process by which the body burns alcohol for elimination.
 The liver oxidizes 90% of alcohol, at a rate equal to about one average drink per hour.

-Permittee: An alcohol server approved by the Oregon Liquor Control Commission.
+Permittee: An alcohol server approved by the Oregon Liquor and Cannabis Commission.
 Any person employed by a licensee who participates in the mixing, selling, or service of alcoholic liquor for consumption on the premises.
-(A permittee applicant is a person who has completed a service permit application and immediately transmits the application and fee to the Oregon Liquor Control Commission at the end of the first day worked).
+(A permittee applicant is a person who has completed a service permit application and immediately transmits the application and fee to the Oregon Liquor and Cannabis Commission at the end of the first day worked).

 Premises: An establishment’s building and grounds, including parking lots.